radio-astro-tools/spectral-cube/docs/index.rst

 --------------

-Once you have initialized a :meth:`~spectral_cube.spectral_cube.SpectralCube` instance, either directly, or by reading in a file, there are a number of ways of accessing the data.
+Once you have initialized a :meth:`~spectral_cube.spectral_cube.SpectralCube` instance, either directly or by reading in a file, there are a number of ways of accessing the data.

 Unmasked data